vtex-apps/external-seller-example/docs/README.md

 ## GraphQL mutations
 ### Creating a seller
 In order to create a seller, it's necessary to provide a body with all the mandatory information described on the schema.
+As a matter of simplifying this template application, we chose to keep the seller creation on a GraphQL mutation, so it can be set on the front-end, such as an admin panel.
+It would be possible to have it on the back-end, triggered by a set up button on the admin panel.

 Example of mutation and its query variables:
 ```graphql